kartikcode/8W8L-Summer-Project/README.md

 print(spot.toString())

-**Polymorphism allows use to refer to objects as their super class and the correct functions are called automatically**
+**Polymorphism allows use to refer to objects as their super class and the correct functions are called automatically**</br>

 class AnimalTesting:
     def get_type(self, animal):